Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations

 \subsection{Probing the anti-symmetric shift}

 In the clustering of galaxies, the anti-symmetric shift can be probed in the spatial correlations of galaxies.
-As the simple model above illustrates, for this it is necessary to consider two distinct populations $A$ and $B$, and look for the effect in the anti-symmetric cross-correlations between $A$ and $B$.
+As the simple model above illustrates, for this it is necessary to consider two distinct populations $A$ and $B$.
+The aim is then to look for the effect in the anti-symmetric cross-correlations between $A$ and $B$.

-{The key idea is that (cross) correlations on small scales are generally modulated by large-scale gravitational fields, sourced by large-scale matter fluctuations $\delta_L(\K)\propto K^2\phi_L(\K)$ (which we can reconstruct).} In particular, the presence of $\delta_L(\K)$ induces a position-dependent cross-spectrum {$P_{AB}(\k;\delta_L)$} between galaxies $A$ and $B$, {i.e.\ the local small-scale power is modulated by $\delta_L$.} Importantly, since the cross-spectrum is itself correlated with $\delta_L$, the form of this modulation is determined by squeezed configurations $K\ll k$ of the bispectrum {$B_{ABL}(\k,\K)=\langle P_{AB}(\k;\delta_L)\sp\delta_L^*(\K)\rangle'$}~\cite{Chiang:2014oga, Chiang:2017jnm, dePutter:2018jqk}. {The local cross-spectrum thus gives us access to the squeezed bispectrum through the modulation.}
+The key idea is that (cross) correlations on small scales are generally modulated by large-scale gravitational fields, sourced by large-scale matter fluctuations $\delta_L(\K)\propto K^2\phi_L(\K)$ (which we can reconstruct).
+In particular, the presence of $\delta_L(\K)$ induces a position-dependent cross-spectrum {$P_{AB}(\k;\delta_L)$} between galaxies $A$ and $B$, {i.e.\ the local small-scale power is modulated by $\delta_L$.} Importantly, since the cross-spectrum is itself correlated with $\delta_L$, the form of this modulation is determined by squeezed configurations $K\ll k$ of the bispectrum {$B_{ABL}(\k,\K)=\langle P_{AB}(\k;\delta_L)\sp\delta_L^*(\K)\rangle'$}~\citep{Chiang:2014oga, Chiang:2017jnm, dePutter:2018jqk}. {The local cross-spectrum thus gives us access to the squeezed bispectrum through the modulation.}